 A key part of marketing messaging is understanding these two ideas:

 - Every customer is the hero of their own story.

 - Every customer makes decisions that align with the story they are telling themselves.

-Do not view the customer interaction with our marketing goggles on, where our thoughts are influenced by our own bias.
-Instead see it all from their point of view….
+So don’t view the customer interaction with our marketing goggles on, where our thoughts are influenced by our own bias.
+Instead, see it all from their point of view…

 How to tell a story that your customers actually want to read

 This first step is crucial and will determine how long the story should be and what language you should be using.
-Before beginning your story, spend 5 minutes thinking about who you’re targeting.
+So before beginning your story, spend 5 minutes thinking about who you’re targeting.

 Who are you speaking to?
 Millennials or Baby Boomers?
 Are they looking for a luxe experience or a budget-friendly one?
 Do you need to come across more professional or will a friendly tone work better?

 2. Make the story less about you.